MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ProductAds_Aggregator.md

 ## Feed requirements

 Your feed file is a text delimited file that contains all the information needed for your Product ads.
-Feed files for aggregators can be submitted like any product feed file—manually, via FTP, automatically downloaded from a URL.
+Feed files for aggregators can be submitted like any product feed fileâ€”manually, via FTP, automatically downloaded from a URL.
 For manual uploads, TSV or XML file formats are accepted.
 For FTP uploads, TSV, TXT, or XML file formats are accepted.
 [Learn more](hlp_BA_CONC_BMCWhatIsCatalog.md)

 The following product identifiers are required for aggregators: